pointel-com-br/www.pointel/public/pibook/Matemática Básica e Aplicada - Matrizes e Determinantes.md

 (AFRFB/2014) A matriz quadrada A, definida genericamente por A = a^, é dada por ari = 0; a12 = —
 4;
 a13 = 2;a21 = x; a22 = 0; a23 = (1 — z);a31 = y; a32 = 2z e, por último,
 a33 = 0.
-Desse modo, para
+Desse modo, para que a matriz A seja uma matriz antissimétrica, os valores de a21, a23, a31 e a32 deverão ser,respectivamente,
-que a matriz A seja uma matriz antissimétrica, os valores de a21, a23, a31 e a32 deverão ser, respectivamente, iguais a:
+iguais a:

 a) 4; -2; -2; -2.